Inflation in Dominican Republic

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.47% in July over the prior month, contrasting June’s 0.18% fall.
+Consumer prices fell 0.13% in February over the prior month, contrasting January’s 0.33% increase.